AndreasFaust/react-raster-docs/docs/guides-concept.md

 ---

-**Layouting user-interfaces is tough.** Every viewport-size needs its own composition. react-raster provides a simplified, but still flexible interface for `CSS Grid Layout`.
+**Layouting user-interfaces is tough.** Every viewport-size needs its own composition.
+`react-raster` provides a simplified, but flexible interface for `CSS Grid Layout`.
 With `react-raster` defining a grid and placing and stacking boxes is as easy as never before.

 ---
 ### 1. Define your Grid and style it in one place